Are you looking for things to do in Honolulu with kids? Keep scrolling to learn how to do the Oahu Manoa Falls hike with kids.

 Why We Chose This Waterfall Hike on Oahu

-When choosing a hike to do with our kids on Oahu, we went back and forth between Diamond Head and Manoa Falls.
+When choosing a hike to do with our kids on Oahu, we went back and forth between Diamond Head and Manoa Falls Oahu.

-Second, in debating between hiking Manoa Falls and Diamond Head with kids, we took into account the trail.
-While Manoa Falls is a 1.7 mile round trip hike, it is mostly a slow incline.
+Second, in debating between hiking Manoa Falls and Diamond Head with kids, we took into account the trail length.
+While Manoa Falls is a 1.7-mile round-trip hike, it is mostly a slow incline.
 Diamond Head boasted nearly 100 stairs to climb.
-I knew, even if the hike was easy, the stairs would come with a lot of whining.
+I knew even if the hike was easy, the stairs would come with a lot of whining.